 Hashes are math operations meant to be computed in one way but difficult in reverse.
 This means that to decrypt a hash, the computing power required is increased exponentially.

 11a8e341603af273205adc2e283c43da is an example of the output of a hashing algorithm.
-There are many types of hashes (the one we used was a MD5 hash, and it is considered to be insecure) and with the increase of computing power available to the consumer market, newer hashing algorithm makes its even more difficult to reverse the hash.
+There are many types of hashes (the one we used was an MD5 hash, and it is considered to be insecure) and with the increase in computing power available to the consumer market, a newer hashing algorithm makes it even more difficult to reverse the hash.

-If that’s the case, how would an application know if you are the legitimate user since they can’t compare the password you typed with the hashed passwords?
+If that’s the case, how would an application know if you are a legitimate user since they can’t compare the password you typed with the hashed passwords?

 Well, they could do the comparison by performing the same hashing algorithm on the password that you typed to log in.

 Great.
 Now even if a hacker were to access the database he won’t be able to see my password right?

 The same passwords are actually not the same

 What if two user uses the same password?
 All the hacker has to do is decrypt one hash and he is able to gain access to multiple accounts same passwords.